Regional rail

 Regional rail is a public rail transport service that operates between towns and cities.
 These trains operate with more stops than inter-city rail, and unlike commuter rail, operate beyond the limits of urban areas, connecting smaller cities and towns.

-In North America (e.g. the United States), "regional rail" is often used as a synonym for "commuter rail", often using "commuter rail" to refer to systems that primarily or only offer service during rush hour while using "regional rail" to refer to systems that offer all-day service.
+"Regional rail" is sometimes used as a synonym for "commuter rail", while in other contexts "commuter rail" refers to systems that primarily or only offer service during rush hour while "regional rail" refers to systems that offer all-day service.
 In Europe, regional trains have their own category, often abbreviated to R (RB in Germany) or L (for local train).

 Characteristics

-Regional rail provides services that link settlements to each other, unlike commuter rail which links locations within a singular urban area.
+Regional rail provides services that link settlements to one another, unlike commuter rail, which links locations within a single urban area.
 Unlike inter-city services, regional trains stop at more stations and serve smaller communities.
 They may share routes with inter-city services, providing service to settlements that inter-city trains skip, or be the sole service on routes not busy enough to justify inter-city service.

 Regional rail services are much less likely to be profitable than inter-city, so they often require government funding.
-This is mainly because many passengers use monthly passes giving a lower price per ride, and that lower average speed gives less distance, meaning less ticket revenue per hour of operation.
+This is mainly because many passengers use monthly passes, which lowers the price per ride, and the lower average speed results in less distance traveled, meaning less ticket revenue per hour of operation.
 Subsidies are justified on social or environmental grounds, and also because regional rail services often act as feeders for more profitable inter-city lines.

-There are also services that are something in between regional and inter-city, like the Oresundtrain (between Copenhagen and three cities in Sweden over 3 hours away) with stopping pattern like a regional train and pass prices attracting work commuters.
+Some services are somewhere between regional and inter-city, like the Oresundtrain (between Copenhagen and three cities in Sweden, all over 3 hours away), with a stopping pattern like a regional train and pass prices that attract working commuters.